fabianmoss/academic-website/content/slides/20200218_Stuttgart/index.md

 --

 ### II.
 Practices
-1. inference of latent tonal spaces
+1. infer latent tonal spaces
 2. topic models (focus on difficulty to interpret topics, here the tonal spaces help, they define the "semantics" of tpcs as interrelations/intervals)
 3. affect of features for chord prediction